aleshaleksey/fansys23/06-abilities.md

 **Type**: (Supernatural, Class S)

-**Description**: You gain the ability to see through illusions and to see the true form of that which has been supernaturally transformed.
+**Description**: You gain the ability to see through illusions and to see the true form of things and entities, often including those that have been supernaturally disguised or transformed.

 **Special**: